pdbarma/314RSA/blogs/post4.md

 ### Installation Process

 _Remember these numbers:_
-_In order to select the right LLM Model, we need to know the specifications of our setup.
-The rule of thumb is that we take the size of the LLM model and add the 1.2times i.e if the size is 6GB, The required RAM to run the model is (6+7.2)=13.2GB of RAM/VRAM_
+_In order to select the right LLM, we need to know the specifications of our setup.
+The rule of thumb is that we take the size of the LLM and add the 1.2times i.e if the size is 6GB, The required RAM to run the model is (6+7.2)=13.2GB of RAM/VRAM_

 Getting started with Ollama is straightforward.
 Here's how to set it up:

-1. **Download Ollama**
+Step 1: Install Ollama
    - Visit the official Ollama website or GitHub repository
    - Choose the appropriate installer for your operating system
    - Ensure you have NVIDIA/AMD GPU drivers installed for GPU acceleration

-2. **Choose and Run a Model**
+Step 2: Install DeepSeek Model from Ollama library
    - Browse available models at ollama.com/models
    - Select an LLM that matches your requirements (e.g., LLaMa 3.1)
    - Open your terminal or command prompt
    - Run the model using: `ollama run [model-name]` which in this case it will be `ollama run deepseek-r1`
    - Start interacting with your model through the terminal

-### Managing Your Models
+## Managing Your Models
 ### Default Installation Locations
 Models are stored in system-specific directories:
 - Windows: `C:\Users\%username%\.ollama\models`
 - macOS: `~/.ollama/models`
 - Linux: `/usr/share/ollama/.ollama/models`

-### _*Now incase the size of the model is too large or your local disk C has minimum storage.
+_**Now incase the size of the model is too large or your local disk C has minimum storage.
 There is a way to allocate space in another disk.
-The steps are below:_
+The steps are below:**_

 #### Customizing Model Storage
 - Set the `OLLAMA_MODELS` environment variable to change the default storage location